 - Shop for clothing during seasonal sales, or shop at your local resale store like Goodwill.

-- When it comes to printers, if you don’t absolutely need to have one, save money on ink and paper by printing at the campus library.
+- When it comes to printers, you may not absolutely need to have one.
+Instead, save money on ink and paper by printing at the campus library.
 On laptops and computers, watch for sales and check out different companies that offer student discounts.
 Get discount software through Apple’s Education Store or Microsoft’s Discount for Students.

 Alyssa Cole received her BFA in Communication Design from Schreiner University and has worked in the marketing field for two and a half years.
 She is a member of AIGA (American Institute of Graphic Arts) and is certified in Google Ads, Google Analytics, HubSpot Email Marketing/Content Marketing, and GreenFig Digital Marketing Science.
 Alyssa is a millennial who enjoys going on day trips with her family, friends, and her dog Maximus.